zuzk/suzpack/README.md

 **Suzpack is currently under _constant_ development and 1.13.2, 1.14.4, and 1.15.2 versions are on their way**

-██████████████████████████████████████████████████████████████
-    〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰 Update Log 〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰〰
-██████████████████████████████████████████████████████████████

-## *Suzpack 2.6*
-**1/29/2020**

-- Complete redo of the sky
-- Mild GUI Improvements
-- Connected glass fix for new optifine versions
-- Custom lightmap
-- Better enchantment glint
-- Tools look more broken as their durability goes down
-- Changed some sounds to be less annoying/loud
-- New colormaps
-- Made rain more peaceful
-- Lowered shield and some items in offhand so they're less obtrusive
-- New 3d block models for ladders and rails
-- Smaller crosshair
-- Removed "java edition" from title screen
-- Rotated iron nugget
-- Fixed a few broken block models
-- Changed the enderpearl texture
-- Added new ladder texture
-- Changed all rail textures
-- Did a bunch more little stuff that I'm not gonna bother typing up lol

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀**Here's a list of some (a small percentage) of the features that suzpack adds to the game**